Simple living: Economics

-A new economics movement has been building since the United Nations Conference on the Human Environment in 1972, and the publications that year of Only One Earth, The Limits to Growth, and Blueprint For Survival, followed by Small Is Beautiful: Economics As If People Mattered in 1973.
+A new economics movement has been building since the United Nations Conference on the Human Environment in 1972, and the publications that year of Only One Earth, The Limits to Growth, and Blueprint for Survival, followed by Small Is Beautiful: Economics As If People Mattered in 1973.

-Recently, David Wann has introduced the idea of "simple prosperity" as it applies to a sustainable lifestyle.
-From his point of view, and as a point of departure for what he calls real sustainability, "it is important to ask ourselves three fundamental questions: what is the point of all our commuting and consuming?
+David Wann introduced the idea of "simple prosperity" as it applies to a sustainable lifestyle.
+From his point of view, "it is important to ask ourselves three fundamental questions: what is the point of all our commuting and consuming?
 What is the economy for?
 And, finally, why do we seem to be unhappier now than when we began our initial pursuit for rich abundance?"

-A reference point for this new economics can be found in James Robertson's A New Economics of Sustainable Development, and the work of thinkers and activists, who participate in his Working for a Sane Alternative network and program.
+James Robertson's A New Economics of Sustainable Development inspired work of thinkers and activists who participate in his Working for a Sane Alternative network and program.
 According to Robertson, the shift to sustainability is likely to require a widespread shift of emphasis from raising incomes to reducing costs.

 The principles of the new economics, as set out by Robertson, are the following: